rothgar/justingarrison.com/content/blog/2026-06-04-kubernetes-autoscaling.md

 > This post is sponsored by [Cast AI](https://cast.ai), but comes from my real world experiences.

-Automatically scaling nodes is a cloud parlor trick.
+Automatically scaling nodes is a cloud parlor trick you don't get to opt out of.

 Is it required?
 Only to make the economics make sense.